Ocasio-Cortez Says Biden Presidential Bid Would Be Going Backward

 — New York Post (@nypost) April 15, 2019

-Biden has not formally announced if he is going to throw his hat in the ring, but if does, he will be facing off with some 18 other Democrat hopefuls including New Jersey Sen. Cory Booker, California Sen. Kamala Harris, former Texas representative Beto O’Rourke, Massachusetts Sen. Elizabeth Warren, New York Sen. Kirsten Gillibrand, and South Bend Indiana mayor Pete Buttigieg.
+Biden has not formally announced if he is going to throw his hat in the ring, but if he does, he will be facing off with some 18 other Democrat hopefuls including New Jersey Sen. Cory Booker, California Sen. Kamala Harris, former Texas representative Beto O’Rourke, Massachusetts Sen. Elizabeth Warren, New York Sen. Kirsten Gillibrand, and South Bend Indiana mayor Pete Buttigieg.

 Despite the accusations of several women accusing the former vice president of inappropriate behavior, Biden leads a new poll, The New York Times reported.